 About the PRI Leaders’ Group

-The Leaders’ Group showcases signatories at the cutting edge of responsible investment, and highlights trends in what these leading signatories are doing.
-We have used signatories’ reporting responses and assessment data to identify those that are doing great work in responsible investment, both across their organisation, and with a particular focus on a given theme each year.
+The Leaders’ Group aims to annually showcase signatories at the cutting edge of responsible investment, and highlights trends in leading signatories’ practices.
+Signatories’ reporting responses and assessment data are used to identify those that do great work in responsible investment, both across their organisation, and with a particular focus on a given theme each year.

-The PRI Leaders’ Group was based on a different theme each year.
-In 2019, the theme for the inaugural Leaders’ Group was asset owners’ selection, appointment and monitoring of external managers.
-View 2019 Leaders’ Group.
+- In 2019, the theme for the inaugural Leaders’ Group was asset owners’ selection, appointment and monitoring of external managers.
+View Leaders’ Group 2019.

-In 2020, the theme is climate reporting.
+- In 2020, the theme was climate reporting.
 All investor signatories – asset owners and investment managers – were eligible.
+View Leaders’ Group 2020.

-Having screened all signatories against this year’s theme, a combined score using responses from across the Reporting Framework was used to identify, from that pool, the Leaders’ Group 2020.
+From the pool of signatories meeting the screening criteria, a combined score using responses from across the Reporting Framework was used to identify the Leaders’ Group, taking overall performance into account: